masolimano/maneage/README-pipeline.md

 During the research, it often happens that you want to test a step that is not a prerequisite of any higher-level operation.
-In such cases, you can (temporarily) define the target of that rule as a prerequisite of `tex/pipeline.tex`.
-If your test gives a promising result and you want to include it in your research, set it as prerequisites to other rules and remove it from the list of prerequisites for `tex/pipeline.tex`.
+In such cases, you can (temporarily) define that processing as a rule in the most relevant workhorse-Makefile and set its target as a prerequisite of its TeX macro.
+If your test gives a promising result and you want to include it in your research, set it as prerequisites to other rules and remove it from the list of prerequisites for TeX macro file.
 In fact, this is how a project is designed to grow in this framework.